ropensci/webmockr/README.md

 * Matching requests based on method, URI, headers and body
 * Support for `testthat` via [vcr][]
 * Can be used for testing or outside of a testing context
+* Supports async http request mocking with `crul` only

 ## Supported HTTP libraries